Certification: AI-driven Test Automation

 enter "olive oil" into "search" to the left of "Accounts and lists"

-click on "search"
+click "search"

 type "olive oil"